gmorky/heximap/README.md

 #### Georeference

-Type `georef` in the MATLAB command window.
+Enter `georef` in the MATLAB command window.
 Extracted DEMs are georeferenced in a standard world coordinate system (WGS84).
 HEXIMAP attempts to shift, rotate, and scale the Hexagon DEMs to match an existing georeferenced DEM (SRTM usually works well) using terrain feature matching, an iterative closest point (ICP) algorithm, and nonlinear optimization.

 Input: